 Minimise school morning mayhem for ADHD children and other tips

-Around 2-5% of school children have ADHD, with the condition affecting boys more than it does girls.
+Around 2-5% of school children have ADHD, with the condition being diagnosed more in boys than it is in girls.

 School day delays can arise from forgotten homework, uniform disagreements or a non-uniform day that slipped everyone's mind.

 For children with ADHD, these scenarios can actually reinforce low self-esteem, making them think: “I’m disorganised,” “I’m always late” or “I always forget”.

 Having a strict morning routine so the child knows what to expect can help.
 Here are some tips:

 Lay out the steps and the times they need to happen by.
 For example, on a school morning, your child should get out of bed by 7am, be dressed by 7:25am, have breakfast at 7:30am, pack their school bag by 7:45 and be out the door by 8am.

 Step 2: Define how many reminders there will be for each step

 For example, say, "I will come in twice and that’s it, and you must be out of bed by 7am."
 Index cards can also help with each step written on it.
 Ask them to give the card back when he or she has completed that step or task.